Tunisian police fire tear gas at protesters

 The protesters had been complaining about the lack of reform since the overthrow of President Zine al-Abidine Ben Ali in January.

-Fresh elections are due in October.'New revolution'
+Fresh elections are due in October.

 Police said 2,000 people took part in the authorised demonstration, which had been called by the General Workers' Union (UGTT), which continued outside the city centre.

 Eyewitnesses said that the hundreds who had tried to hold the unauthorised rally near the interior ministry headquarters had been shouting for a "new revolution" and denounced Tunisia's interim government.

 The national anthem had been sung at both rallies.

 Under Mr Ben Ali's 23-year rule, one party which is now officially dissolved had controlled the country and opposition parties in parliament were largely symbolic.